 Studies show (1)(2) that students do better when they have personal connections throughout their university community, and our personal librarians can help new students build their communities at WU, making their first experience more positive and less intimidating.

 We will contact you a few times during the first semester via email, and at least once during the spring semester.
 We really hope to meet our students in person, and in October, we might just have a special treat for you!

 Your Personal Librarian can assist with:

-We do everything we can for our students, and we're always trying to think of new and better ways to serve.
-But there are things that we can't do, because of ethics, school policies, or physics.
-Things we can't do:
+We do everything we can for our students, and we're always looking new and better ways to serve.
+But there are a few things that we can't do:

 Guarantee a grade.

-We can teach you how to find resources and identify good ones.
-However, students are responsible for doing their work, and professors are responsible for grading it.
-If you need to clarify instructions or you're worried about your grade, contact your professor.
+We can teach you how to find and identify good resources, but students are responsible for doing the work and professors grading it.
+Clarify instructions with your professor or contact them if you're worried about your grade.